CENG501-Projects/CENG501-Fall2024/Pesen/Readme.md

 CNNs have achieved remarkable success in tasks like image classification but are computationally intensive due to their large model size.
 Redundancy in CNN filters not only increases inference time and memory requirements but also risks overfitting.
 Existing pruning techniques can be broadly categorized into:

-Unstructured Pruning: Removes individual weights but retains overall model structure.
+1. **Unstructured Pruning**: Removes individual weights but retains overall model structure.
-Structured Pruning: Removes entire filters or layers, significantly reducing computational demands.
+2. **Structured Pruning**: Removes entire filters or layers, significantly reducing computational demands.
 Structured pruning is preferred for real-world applications as it achieves better computational efficiency by reducing the number of feature maps.

 However, current methods depend on fully trained models to assess the importance of filters accurately.
 This dependency makes pruning inefficient and resource-intensive, as under-trained models often yield suboptimal results.

-###Proposed Method:
+### Proposed Method:
 The paper introduces Average Filter Information Entropy (AFIE), a structured pruning framework that eliminates the need for a fully trained model by evaluating filter importance using entropy derived from the eigenvalues of the weight matrix.
 AFIE's key steps include:

-Weight Decomposition: Applying Singular Value Decomposition (SVD) to decompose the weight matrix into a low-rank space.
+**Weight Decomposition**: Applying Singular Value Decomposition (SVD) to decompose the weight matrix into a low-rank space.
-Normalization and Entropy Calculation: Eigenvalues are normalized into a probability distribution, and entropy is calculated to measure redundancy.
+**Normalization and Entropy Calculation**: Eigenvalues are normalized into a probability distribution, and entropy is calculated to measure redundancy.
-Pruning Ratio Allocation: Based on AFIE scores, pruning ratios are dynamically allocated across layers.
+**Pruning Ratio Allocation**: Based on AFIE scores, pruning ratios are dynamically allocated across layers.
-####Key Contributions:
+#### Key Contributions:

 1. The method eliminates the reliance on fully trained models, allowing effective pruning even when the model is trained for just one epoch.
 2. The AFIE framework provides consistent filter evaluations regardless of the model's training stage.
 3. The authors demonstrate competitive results on AlexNet, VGG-16, and ResNet-50 across datasets, achieving significant reductions in parameters and FLOPs while maintaining comparable accuracy.

-###Relation to Existing Literature:
+### Relation to Existing Literature:
-AFIE addresses limitations in both Layer-Importance-Supported (LIS) and Filter-Importance-Supported (FIS) pruning methods, which often rely on weight magnitude, gradients, or sensitivity analysis.
+AFIE addresses limitations in both **Layer-Importance-Supported (LIS)** and **Filter-Importance-Supported (FIS)** pruning methods, which often rely on weight magnitude, gradients, or sensitivity analysis.
 The proposed entropy-based approach is less dependent on model optimization, making it a robust alternative to traditional methods like Taylor expansion, L1 norm, and batch normalization regularization.

 This framework bridges the gap between pruning efficiency and model training, contributing to the broader goal of making deep learning models more accessible and efficient.